So, you’re here to see ‘how to make my site trustworthy‘? Well, you’re in the right place.

 Trust is more important than ever in branding and web design.

-Consumers are blasted with hundreds – if not thousands – of options when it comes to where they spend their time and how they spend their money.
+Consumers are blasted with thousands of options when it comes to where they spend their time and money.

-Whilst empowering, this choice and freedom has resulted in customers becoming sceptical and not afraid to ask questions before handing over their hard-earned cash.
+Whilst empowering, this choice and freedom has resulted in customers becoming sceptical.
+They’re not afraid to ask questions before handing over their hard-earned cash.
+This can also lead to customers just leaving your website straight away.

 And, quite rightly so – after countless examples of companies misusing customer trust over the past few decades.